Thajeepan-Rathiharan/Module-2-Assessment/README.md

 * Github is used to host live sites.
 * FontAwesome is for website icons in the footer of the site.
 * Favicon.io is used to create the website favicon.
+* EzGif was used to crop the website favicon from its original size to reduced sizes.

 ## Testing of the site